sergeiown/Winget_Upgrade/readme.md

 4. The upgrade process will be displayed in the console window and written to the `%USERPROFILE%\documents\winget_upgrade.log` log file.
 5. After the update is complete, the program will automatically exit in 10 seconds, or you can exit manually by pressing any key.

+Additionally, you can use `start_menu_shortcut_enabler.bat`, which will add a shortcut `winget_upgrade.exe` to the Windows Start Menu which will automatically launch Winget Upgrade with the system.

 ## Error messages

 In case of errors, the program displays the corresponding messages in the console and writes them to the log file for further analysis.